sini/nixkraken/docs/src/contrib/modules.md

 ::: info

-Some modules (eg. the `ui` module) split options across multiple files for maintainability due to the large number of options.
+Some modules (e.g., the `ui` module) split options across multiple files for maintainability due to the large number of options.

 They still adhere to the global vs. profile option boundaries via `app-options.nix` and `profile-options.nix`.